 We start with a development in science or engineering that solves a critical unmet medical need.
-We form a newco, and serve as an interim management team, with one of us taking the lead as the interim CEO.
+We form a newco, (or manage a turnaround) and serve as an interim management team, with one of us taking the lead as the interim CEO.
 We invest our own capital and raise non-dilutive funds while managing the many risk reducing tasks that need to be performed to get our seedlings to the point where they can raise a Series A financing.
 This involves technology licensing, IP strategy, recruitment of an industry-experienced VPR&D, design and execution of risk reducing experiments that establish commercial proof of concept, setting strategy, writing the business plan and financial models, market research, competitor analysis, financing strategy, recruiting the right long-term CEO with decades of operational experience in the appropriate niche.
-Then we raise the Series A, back out and do it again.
+Then we raise the next financing, back out and do it again.

-Michael is currently the CEO of Lipidomics.
-He has previously been a life science venture capitalist (Norwest Venture Partners, Medical Innovation Partners, Milk Street Ventures, ONAMI), a senior executive in early stage life science companies.
+Michael has previously been a life science venture capitalist (Norwest Venture Partners, Medical Innovation Partners) as well as a senior executive in a number of life science companies.
 He was the CEO of TomegaVax, which demonstrated long-term effector memory T-cell responses in primates, until acquisition by Vir Biotechnology in 2016.
 Vir is now a $5 BB + public company.
 Michael started his career as a research chemist in the pharmaceutical and diagnostics industry (Syntex and Syva Research).
-Michael has done strategic alliances with many pharma companies, as well as raising over $300 MM in equity capital, including two IPO’s to date.
+Michael has done strategic alliances with many pharma companies, as well as raising over $500 MM in equity capital, including two IPO’s to date.
 Michael holds an MBA from the Sloan School of Management at MIT, an MS in Chemistry from the University of Washington as well as a BA in Chemistry from Reed College.
 Continuing education has included graduate work in Proteomics, Genomics and Immunology.

 OmnEcoil Instruments www.omnecoil.com Portland, OR.
 Duffy, CEO.
 Devices to allow the imaging and biopsy of prostate under MRI guidance in one procedure.